LCC-CIT/CS233JS-CourseMaterials/Labs/Lab07/Lab07_Instructions_EventApp.md

 [^1]: I'm asking for screen shots for this lab so that you can show me that you did use Node.js and the development tools introduced this week.
 [^2]: When you connect a browser to your Event app running on citstudent, you will need to use an insecure HTTP connection, not a secure HTTPS connection.
 This is because (unfortunately) the web API running on citweb only provides a HTTP connection.
 If you  connect to your Event app on citstudent using HTTPS, your browser will  block the POST request that your code sends to citweb with this error message: "Blocked loading mixed active content".

 ---

-Adapted by Brian Bird, spring 2024, from lab instructions written by Mari Good for winter 2024, revised by Brian Bird winter <time>2025</time>
+Adapted by Brian Bird, spring 2024, from lab instructions written by Mari Good, revised by Brian Bird winter <time>2025</time>